masak/workshop/lazy.md

 doesn't bit people.
 The problem is when people use laziness but don't expect to.

+Whether you're using Perl 5 or Perl 6, discovering and making judicious use of laziness will simplify and awesomify a fair percentage of your programs.

-For non-lazy languages like Perl 5, hope is far from lost, since the Iterator pattern will easily step up and emulate laziness for you.
+Whether laziness is or isn't built into your language of choice, you can always roll your own laziness.
+The Iterator pattern will easily step up and emulate laziness for you.
 You just have to make do with doing all of your producing-consuming through some (object) API or other, rather than a language feature.

 An iterator, at its simplest, is an object with two methods: